-Formatted: Page break before

-4.2 Day-Ahead Markets and Schedules

-4.2.1 Day-Ahead Load Forecasts, Bids and Bilateral Schedules

-4.2.1.1 General Customer Forecasting and Bidding Requirements

-By 5 a.m., on the day prior to the Dispatch Day (or by 4:50 a.m. for Eligible Customers or Transmission Customers seeking to schedule External Transactions at the Proxy Generator Bus associated with the Cross-Sound Scheduled Line, the Neptune Scheduled Line, or the Linden VFT Scheduled Line): (i) All LSEs serving Load in the NYCA shall provide the ISO with Day-Ahead and seven (7) day Load forecasts for the Dispatch Day and the day after the Dispatch Day; and (ii) Customers and Transmission Customers submitting Bids in the Day-Ahead Market shall provide the ISO, consistent with ISO Procedures:

-- 4.2.1.1.1 Bids to supply Energy, including Bids to supply Energy in Virtual Transactions; - 4.2.1.1.2 Bids to supply Ancillary Services; - 4.2.1.1.3 Requests for Bilateral Transaction schedules; - 4.2.1.1.4 Bids to purchase Energy, including Bids to purchase Energy in Virtual

-Transactions; and - 4.2.1.1.5 Demand Reduction Bids.
+4.2 Day-Ahead Markets and Schedules 4.2.1 Day-Ahead Load Forecasts, Bids and Bilateral Schedules 4.2.1.1 General Customer Forecasting and Bidding Requirements Subject to the two earlier submission deadlines set forth below, by 5 a.m. on the day prior to the Dispatch Day: (i) All LSEs serving Load in the NYCA shall provide the ISO with Load forecasts for the Dispatch Day and the day after the Dispatch Day; and (ii) Customers and Transmission Customers submitting Bids in the Day-Ahead Market shall provide the ISO, consistent with ISO Procedures: - a.
+Bids to supply Energy, including Bids to supply Energy in Virtual Transactions; - b.
+Bids to supply Ancillary Services; - c.
+Requests for Bilateral Transaction schedules; - d.
+Bids to purchase Energy, including Bids to purchase Energy in Virtual Transactions; - e.
+Demand Reduction Bids; and - f.
+For Behind-the-Meter Net Generation Resources, the forecasted Host Load for each hour of the Dispatch Day.
+By 4:50 a.m. on the day prior to the Dispatch Day, all Customers or Transmission Customers shall submit Bids for External Transactions at the Proxy Generator Bus associated with the Cross-Sound Scheduled Line, the Neptune Scheduled Line, the Linden VFT Scheduled Line, or the HTP Scheduled Line.
+By 4:45 a.m. on the day prior to the Dispatch Day, all Customers or Transmission Customers shall submit Bids that include revised fuel type or fuel price information to the ISO's Market Information System.